Significant Litigation & Projects

 McCoy v.
 Restaino

 A Federal class action lawsuit addressing delays in processing public assistance applications by the Niagara County Department of Social Services.
-Jurisdiction has been extended until and we are discussing settlement.

 Ally v.
 Jonathan